Results 11 - 20 of 32 matches

 Two formulas and a scenario for students to apply two retail gravitation models used to predict where shoppers will choose to shop.

-Tariff Context Rich Problem part of Examples
+Unemployment and discouraged workers: Context Rich Problem part of Examples